composer/composer/doc/03-cli.md

 ### COMPOSER

-By setting the `COMPOSER` env variable is is possible to set the filename of `composer.json` to something else.
+By setting the `COMPOSER` env variable it is possible to set the filename of `composer.json` to something else.

 For example: